SnaffCon/Snaffler/README.md

 `-i`   Disables computer and share discovery, requires a path to a directory in which to perform file discovery.

-`-n`   Disables computer discovery, takes a comma-separated list of hosts to do share and file discovery on.
+`-n`   Disables computer discovery, takes a comma-separated list of hosts or input file to do share and file discovery on.
+Note if supplying a file, the input needs to be a path so C:\targets.txt or .\targets.txt as an example.

 `-y`   TSV-formats the output.